FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 ### Tigris

 We partnered with [Tigris Data](https://www.tigrisdata.com/) to add support for Tigris, a backend which offers a fully managed solution and [an alternative to MongoDB Atlas](https://blog.ferretdb.io/how-to-keep-control-of-your-infra-using-ferretdb-and-tigris/).

-[TODO - Add a Quote here]
+Backend support for Tigris is now maintained by Tigris Data.

 You can try it out on [their website](https://www.tigrisdata.com/).